tadejkas1/PC-Control-Windows-Server/README.md

 ## Features
 - Web-based control interface for your PC.
 - Options to turn the monitor on or off.
+- Ability to shut down the web interface remotely through the web control panel.
+This feature adds convenience and enhances control, allowing you to terminate the program directly from the browser.

 ## HomeKit Integration
 Apple users can integrate this application with HomeKit using the [PcControl Homebridge plugin](https://github.com/tadejkas1/PcControl).
 This plugin extends the capabilities of this application, allowing you to control your PC using Apple's Home app and Siri.